Skip to content

 This is a cast iron pan with an enamel inner and exterior coating.
 It has a wide base, which prevents overcrowding when you try to sear large pieces of meat.
 It also allows plenty of air and moisture to escape, so you can reduce the sauce for a more concentrated flavor and thicker consistency.

-Unlike a cast iron skillet, the high sides of the braiser walls allow you to add lots of liquid, thick tough cuts of meat, and plenty of chunky vegetables.
-However, it’s not as tall as a Le Creuset dutch oven, so it’s easier to flip the meat when you are searing it.
+Unlike a cast iron skillet, the high sides of the braiser walls allow you to add lots of liquid, thick, tough cuts of meat, and plenty of chunky vegetables.
+However, it’s not as tall as a Le Creuset Dutch oven, so it’s easier to flip the meat when you are searing it.

 In-depth details in my article What Is a Braiser find out what it’s used for and how to choose the right one